Virtual-Coffee/virtualcoffee.io/CONTRIBUTING.md

 ## Asking To Pair

 This is a beginner friendly repo.
-Contributors can request a pairing (Zoom/Google Hangouts) to pair with a maintainer on tackling an issue, submitting a Pull Request, etc. If you want to do it for a pre-existing issue, simply indicate so in a comment under that issue.
-If not, you may open a new Question issue and request a pairing.
+Contributors can request a pairing (Zoom/Google Hangouts) to pair with a maintainer on tackling an issue, submitting a pull request, etc. If you want to do it for a pre-existing issue, simply indicate so in a comment under that issue.
+If not, you may open a new [discussion](https://github.com/Virtual-Coffee/virtualcoffee.io/discussions) on our discussions board or go to the `#help-and-pairing` channel on Slack (for members only) and request a pairing.
 Please understand that this is a volunteer effort; maintainers may not always be available for pairing.

 ## The Basics

-### Setting Up A Github Account
+### Setting Up A GitHub Account

 We're going to assume you know what [GitHub](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/) is (otherwise, how would you be reading this?).

-If you haven't made a GitHub account as yet, [make one](https://github.com) now.
+If you haven't made a GitHub account as yet, [make one now](https://github.com).
 It's free!

 ### Discussions